Subscribe Now: 1 Full Year for Only $14.95!

 Few things delight our readers more than kibitzing about rides that can make you puke, and Mission: Space is at the top of this particular heap.
 From a Yakima, Washington, reader:

 A woman from Lisbon, Connecticut, used Mission: Space as her own personal relationship lab:

 We now understand why husbands and wives will probably never go to space together after I (the “navigator”) pushed his (the “pilot’s”) button during the flight.
 I couldn’t help being a backseat driver—we could have crashed!

 This chart shows you roughly how long you'll wait for Mission: SPACE Orange when you visit on a day with a given Epcot Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Mission: SPACE Orange Wait Times.